 Today, buildings account for nearly 40 percent of greenhouse gas emissions.
 Thus, transforming the building stock is essential to ensure a decarbonized energy system and to keep global temperature rise below 2°C. That’s what nearly 600 leading policymakers, design professionals, building owners, and systems manufacturers were discussing at the Getting to…

-Greg is a Senior Associate within RMI’s Buildings Practice, leveraging a background in real estate finance to help strengthen the business case for clean energy and sustainability in the built environment.
+Greg is a Manager within RMI’s Buildings Practice, leveraging a background in real estate finance to help strengthen the business case for clean energy and sustainability in the built environment.
 His work at RMI to date has mainly supported the Portfolio Energy Optimization and Residential Energy+ initiatives.

 Before joining RMI, Greg developed well-rounded private sector experience in the commercial real estate industry while working in New York City.
 Most recently, he helped launch the U.S. real estate investing platform of Allianz, an international insurance and asset management company, where he was responsible for evaluating acquisitions of large office, retail, and multifamily properties.
 Prior to that, he worked in the debt financing and asset management departments of real estate private equity and development firm Tishman Speyer, collaborating closely with leasing, property management, and other in-house functions.
 His graduate studies focused on energy and environmental aspects of buildings, including sustainable design, energy simulation, and innovative financing solutions.

 MS, Real Estate & the Built Environment, Harvard University Graduate School of Design